namoopsoo/namoopsoo.github.io/content/note/2026-06-14-kindle-notes.md

 ```
 so I thought ahh ok the title can also have a parenthesis, "Meditations (Modern Library)", but no haha that was not the problem in my regex.
 The problem was my page regex, `(?P<page>\d+)` did not capture roman numerals.
 Of course the only uncaptured notes in my kindle notes with roman numeral pages were for a Roman author 😂.

+Okay I burned about an hour and twenty minutes on the above regex to extract my notes from my kindle clippings.
+Yes I could have either downloaded a package, or used Chat GPT to cook up the regex, but then I wouldn't have had that funny Roman author Roman numerals anecdote!

 ##  References
 1. https://github.com/prime-radiant-inc/kindle-highlight-exporter , https://highlights.primeradiant.com/